seangpachareonsub/project-2/README.md

 ### Market Data Page

-This page serves the purpose to give users up to date CryptoCurrency insight by implementing the CoinGecko public API.
+This page was developed with the purpose to give users up-to-date CryptoCurrency insight by implementing the CoinGecko public API.
 We display the top 100 CryptoCurrencies currently dominating the market.

 When the component first mounts, we send a GET request to the `/coin` endpoint inside a `componentDidMount()`.
 Inside the promise chain, the response is stored into state.